pgaljan/blog/f500Notes.md

 Don’t express unreasoned opinions in the workplace - Chesterton fences destroy credibility silently and quickly.
 All opinions should carry exec-ready backing analysis or be expressed as a question; casual opinions do not belong in the workplace.
 Always identify the conditions and indicators that contraindicate your analysis.

 It is vanishingly rare to receive active feedback on incidents that damage your credibility in the workplace.
 It is much more common for people to exit an interaction thinking they’ve won an argument when in fact they’ve only identified themselves as an obstacle to be worked around (or removed entirely).
 So be retrospective, leave room to be wrong, and actively seek feedback from all classes of stakeholder.
-## developing a plan
-Identify a specific job that meets your criteria as "ideal" for you in five years.
-If you have no specific job in mind, set a specific total comp and find jobs aligned to those earnings.
-It does not need to include management, but should represent a substantial scope change from what you do today.

-Complete the mad-lib:
-“In <year>, I would like to be <title> of <domain> in an <sized>-sized firm in the <industry> industry in the <location> metro area , earning <range>, with a <number> span of control over <number> levels.”

-It should be aggressive but realistic, accounting for geography, current access, experience, and the time you are realistically able to commit to career development.
-For example a high performing mid-career target hire might be able to achieve Director-level management in 5 years, where the same lateral hire might take 8-10 to achieve the same.

-Get very specific, and look up listings for the exact job you want, and closely evaluate the hiring criteria.
-Perform a gap analysis, and check your assumptions to make sure it's still aggressive but realistic.

-Pay special attention to market- and role-specific proof points.
-For example, a global leader will need prior international experience, and a junior exec with multiple L1 managers will need to show strong performance as a direct manager.

-Create a skills matrix showing the up-and downstream consumers of your function and assess your skills in each of these areas on a 100 to 400-level depth.

-Start working the gaps:
-- Access
-- Technical experience
-- Adjacent domain fluency
-- Reputation
-- Network
-- Education

-Do this exercise fresh every 6-12 months, like visiting your financial plan.

 # maintaining organizational awareness